Monday 10th October, 2022

 How to find your trigger points

-The examination technique
+The examination techniques

 Start with a general examination